SPDLDaemon/spdl-docs-master/docs/content/Tools/Onshape/_index.md

 These plates will end up covering the insides of the box.
 For each, sketch and extrude a plate of thickness #plate_thin.
 Your box should now look something like this.

+### Assemble and Create Connections
+In this particular case, you could make all mirror copies of parts in the part studio.
+Particularly if you know that the left and right sides will be different, for instance.
+However, we're going to proceed as though the sides will be identical geometry just to demonstrate the principle.

+#### Assemble the Parts

+#### Create an In-Context Part Studio
+This in-context part studio will allow us to make joints on the assembled components, as well as be the starting point for laying them out to cut.

 #### Add T-Slot Connections for the Facing Plates
 We want the facing plates to be removable so you can get at the insides.
 One way to do this, though by no means the only, is to use bolted edge connections through the facing plates into the edge plates.